-Designed for Adaptability
+Designed for adaptability

 People commonly ask how .NET Core is implemented in order to support multiple operating systems.
 They typically ask if there are separate implementations or if conditional compilation is used.
 It's both, with a strong bias towards conditional compilation.

-You can see in the chart below that the vast majority of CoreFX is platform-neutral code that is shared across all platforms.
+You can see in the following chart that the vast majority of CoreFX is platform-neutral code that is shared across all platforms.
 Platform-neutral code can be implemented as a single portable assembly that is used on all platforms.

-There are a mix of platform-specific and platform-neutral libraries in .NET Core.
+There's a mix of platform-specific and platform-neutral libraries in .NET Core.
 You can see the pattern in a few examples: